bigfix/developer.bigfix.com/site/reference/types/floating-point.md

 # minimum of &lt;floating point&gt; : floating point

-Returns the minimum value from a list of &lt;floating point&lt; types.
+Returns the minimum value from a list of &lt;floating point&gt; types.

 # more significance &lt;integer&gt; of &lt;floating point&gt; : floating point

-Adds &lt;integer&lt; number of digits of significance to the floating point value.
+Adds &lt;integer&gt; number of digits of significance to the floating point value.

 # nan of &lt;floating point&gt; : boolean